Dhvani-intwala/Cafe-Beats/README.md

 #### Welcome page

-Purpose: To greet users

-Description: On the Welcome page users are asked "Do you want to start your order now?". users will be provdied with 2 options.

-- Yes
-- No

-Operation: when user select yes by entering Y, then the user is asked to "Enter your name". when users select no by entering N, then thanks for visting us page appears.
+The welcome page opens with the store name "The Cafe Beats".
+A welcome page greets the users and asked if they would like to make an order.
+Users will be provdided with 2 options: Yes and No. Selecting yes will take the user to the main screen while selecting no will exit the app.

 ----

 #### Main page

-Purpose: To ask the user to enter the user name, address, and choice of delivery type.
+The purpose of the main page is to get the user details.
+Users are asked to provide their name and choice of delivery type.
+If a home delivery option is selected then home address is also asked.

-Operation: after entering the user name, the user is asked the choice the order type, which is either home delivery or pick-up at the store, if the user selects home delivery by entering "d" then the user is asked to enter the address after entering address, menu page is displayed.
-And if the user select pick-up at the store by entering "p" then directly menu page is displayed.

 ----

 #### Menu Page